Utah State vs. Wyoming NCAA Football Odds, Plays and Insights | November 20, 2021

 - In Utah State's 10 games this year, it has seven wins against the spread.

-- The Aggies have covered the spread twice this season when favored by 6.5 points or more (in three chances).
+- This season, the Aggies have two ATS wins in three games as a favorite of 6.5 points or more.

-- Utah State's games this year have hit the over on four of 10 set point totals (40%).
+- Utah State's games this year have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

 - This year, the Aggies score 11.9 more points per game (33.4) than the Cowboys allow (21.5).

-- Utah State is 7-1 against the spread and 8-0 overall in games when it records more than 21.5 points.
+- When Utah State puts up more than 21.5 points, it is 7-1 against the spread and 8-0 overall.

-- Utah State is 7-3 against the spread and 8-2 overall when the team amasses over 330.8 yards.
+- Utah State is 7-3 against the spread and 8-2 overall when the team piles up over 330.8 yards.

-- The Aggies have turned the ball over 16 times this season, five more turnovers than the Cowboys have forced (11).
+- The Aggies have turned the ball over five more times (16 total) than the Cowboys have forced a turnover (11) this season.

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.